drumpt/TinyMutator/README.md

 # TinyMutator

 ## Introduction
 This project is for implementing mutation testing on Rust.
-This project uses nightly feature.
+It uses nightly feature.

 ## Usage